bastienmichaux/generator-jhipster-db-helper/README.md

 4. In the new app folder : `yarn link generator-jhipster-db-helper`
  * Yep it's quite a strokeful.
 Consider using an alias
 5. In the new app folder : `yo jhipster-db-helper`
 6. Answer the questions.
 The module should work.
+You now have a working test app.
+  * You can directly edit your local repo and test the changes in the app.

+To be DRY in Yeoman generators, use `_privateFunctions`.

-If you have a bug, contact us at bastienmichaux@gmail.com.
+If you have a bug, contact us at [bastienmichaux@gmail.com](mailto:"bastienmichaux@gmail.com") or create an issue.

-## Usage

 ## License